joelh251/archery-scraper-app/README.md

 All you need to do is provide URLs for Ianseo.

+## Running the app
+1. Ensure you have all the URLs you want to scrape saved in excel sheets.
+2. Run `main.py`

 ## Setup
 This app requires Python and R to be installed.